mjkzy/vscode-gsc-ultimate/README.md

 - Show available string constants for `notify` `waittill` `waittillmatch` `endon` in completion item provider
 - Check for unreachable code
 - Implement "Go to definition" for variables
-- Implement some kind of JSDoc comments to improve function and variable description
 - Implement rename variable functionality
-- Detection of undefined variables